Inspiring and challenging adventurers, creators and thinkers

 Board meetings:

-Meetings are usually held every four school weeks on a Thursday - please check the calendar on our website or phone app for the dates.
+Meetings are usually held every four school weeks - please check the calendar on our website or phone app for the dates.
 Meetings start at 7pm and normally last for 2 hours.

-The agenda for a board meeting is closed the Thursday prior and anything received in the week leading up to a meeting is usually deferred to the next meeting.
+The agenda for a board meeting is closed one week before a meeting, and anything received after the agenda closes is deferred to the next meeting.

-Board members spend around 1-2 hours prior to meetings reading the meeting papers and making notes so that they attend the meeting prepared and informed (this also ensures a productive and efficient meeting).
+Board members spend time before meetings reading the meeting papers and making notes so that they attend the meeting prepared and informed (this also ensures a productive and efficient meeting).

 Can anyone attend a board meeting?